-6. How much work will we have to put into decorating it?
+7. How much work will we have to put into decorating the space?

 Some venues, like ornate hotel ballrooms, come with the décor built in, for the most part so you won’t need to add too much.
+And outdoor wedding venues are decorated by Mother Nature herself (if the weather holds!).
 However, venues like barns or lofts will need a ton of added décor – which is both time-intensive and can be expensive.

-9. Is there a coordinator on staff?
-Who will be my main contact?
+10. Is there a coordinator on staff?
+Who will be my main point of contact?

 Be sure you speak directly to the person you’ll be working with on your wedding day before you book.
 You want to make sure you have a good rapport with him or her and feel comfortable with him or her before moving forward.